AncutaG/Arcade-Game/README.md

 # Running the code game:

 The game could be easily run by opening the index.html file into de console, the rest of the JS scripts are linked within the html file.
-Or one can access the previw  [right here :)](https://htmlpreview.github.io/?https://github.com/AncutaG/Arcade-Game/blob/master/index.html).
+Also one can access the preview  [right here :)](https://htmlpreview.github.io/?https://github.com/AncutaG/Arcade-Game/blob/master/index.html).

 Have fun !